-Based on the limited information available for workers during 1960 through 1967 with no X-ray records, the dose reconstructor should assume one chest X-ray and one lumbar spine examination for the entire employment period (not each year).
-As described below, a lumbar spine examination is assumed to consist of four exposures.
-The dose from X-rays should be assigned in 1960 or the first year of employment after 1960, but not for employment before 1960.
+Based on the limited information available for workers during 1960 through 1967 with no X-ray records, the dose reconstructor should assume one chest X-ray and one lumbar spine examination for the entire employment period (not annual).
+(As described below, a lumbar spine examination is assumed to consist of four exposures.)
+The dose from X-rays should be assigned in 1960 or the first year of employment after 1960.
+Do not assign X-rays for employment before 1960.

-No information about X-ray equipment manufacturers, models, examination techniques, or exposure rates for the X-rays has been found.
-Therefore, assumptions that are favorable to claimants and guidance in ORAUT-OTIB-0006, Dose Reconstruction from Occupational Medical X-Ray Procedures (ORAUT 2011), were used.
-The actual film was not sent to the Pantex Plant for archiving, only the information that an X-ray occurred, the type, and the date.
-The film size and therefore type of radiography are not known.
-For small DOE sites, conventional chest X-rays are assumed.
+No information about X-ray equipment manufacturers, models, examination techniques, and exposure rates for those techniques has been found.
+Therefore, assumptions that are favorable to claimants and guidance in Dose Reconstruction from Occupationally Related Diagnostic X-ray Procedures (ORAUT 2011) were used.
+The actual film was not sent to the Pantex Plant for archiving, only the information that an X-ray occurred, the type, and the date; the film size and, hence, type of radiography are not known.
+For small DOE sites conventional chest X-rays are assumed.

 Lumbar spine X-rays at the Pantex Plant were given only to men.
-None of the lumbar spine X-rays in the Clarksville claim files were given to women, but the number of female workers among the Clarksville claims is small.
-Nevertheless, because lumbar spine X-rays were given to screen for back injuries that might preclude heavy lifting, and considering that heavy lifting was culturally a man's job in the workplace in the 1960s, it is reasonable to assign the default lumbar spine X-ray only to men.
+None of the lumbar spine X-rays in the Clarksville claim files were given to women; however, the number of women Energy Employees among the Clarksville claims is small.
+Nevertheless, because lumbar spine X-rays were given to screen for back injuries that might preclude heavy lifting, and considering that heavy lifting was culturally a man's job in the workplace in 1960-1965, it is reasonable to assign the default lumbar spine X-ray only to men.